aliclarke206/MileStoneProject2_HabitTracker/README.md

 7. This link can now be cloned and run locally.

 ## Credits
+### Content
+The progress bar was modelled with the help of this [YouTube Video](https://www.youtube.com/watch?v=QxQRtwAtqKE) and significantly modified to fit the styling, sizing and progression of tasks.

 ### Media
 #### Image
 The source for the [Background Image](https://fancycrave.com/free-stock-video-websites/).

 ### Acknowledgements

-The progress bar was modelled with the help of this [YouTube Video](https://www.youtube.com/watch?v=QxQRtwAtqKE) and significantly modified to fit the styling, sizing and progression of tasks.
+I got inspiration for this project as I like to try and keep organised but tend to keep lists everywhere and don’t have them grouped into types and headings.
+Having one place to go for references and has all my tasks stored and broken down into smaller individually items is extremely handy.
+Also the progress bar is encouraging to get the list completed.

+Also my mentor, Brian Macharia for helping me along the way!